chiefenne/PyAero/docs/quickstart.rst

 This is it.

-Check the animation below, on how this looks in the graphical user interface.
+Check the animation below, on how this looks in the graphical user interface (version 2.1.5).

 .. _figure_quickstart_steps:
 .. figure::  images/quickstart.gif